toninorair/smart-traces-ethereum-dapp/README.md

 The following functionality is completed:

 * Users can add new messages on the map.
 Message contains text and media data.
 * Users can add private and public messages.
-Public messages are open for everyone, private messages can be seen only by owners and recepients.
+Public messages are open for everyone, private messages can be seen only by owners and recipients.

 The following functionality can be added:
 * Expiration date for messages